-Analytics and AI in finance refers to the use of machine learning, statistical modeling, and data orchestration to move financial operations from backward-looking reporting to forward-looking decisions.
+Analytics and AI in finance refers to the use of machine learning, statistical modeling, and data orchestration to support financial operations across both backward-looking reporting and forward-looking decisions.
 Rather than describing what happened, these systems score what is likely to happen, flag what requires attention, and surface the context a decision-maker needs to act.

 ERP and general ledger systems for transaction records